ashsmith/ashsmithio/_posts/magento2/2015-08-15-magento-2-module-from-scratch-p1-setup.md

 comments: true
 ---

+> Magento 2 has been released!
+This entire series has been updated to reflect the changes since I originally wrote this post.
+> I install Magento 2 using Composer, I recommend you do to!
+[Learn how to here](http://devdocs.magento.com/guides/v2.0/install-gde/install-quick-ref.html#installation-part-1-getting-started)

 If you're here, then you are going to be just excited as I am about creating a full blown Magento 2 module from scratch!
 This part of the series I'll be covering how to setup your module so that it can be installed via Composer.